Caching Plugins for WordPress Network / Multisite Installations

 Well, the first bit of news is that W3TC is not, as of version 0.9.2.5, exactly “network friendly” as its FAQ implies:

 Does this plugin work with WordPress in network mode?
+Indeed it does.

 It does work, but it isn’t designed for efficient administration of a WordPress Network.
 If you’re not familiar with WordPress networks, it’s a collection of individual blogs running the same installation of WordPress.
 It used to be called WordPress Multisite and was a separate version of WordPress, but in Version 3 they rolled it all into one.